Mercedes GLC hybrid interior, dashboard & comfort

 - 2Range, MPG, CO2 & chargingThe GLC hybrid is available in petrol or diesel form; both promise around 30 miles of electric range

-- 5Interior & comfort - currently readingA high-tech cabin with impressive infotainment means the GLC plug-in feels luxurious
+- 5Interior, dashboard & comfort - currently readingA high-tech cabin with impressive infotainment means the GLC plug-in feels luxurious